arturochian/datascience-2015/lessons/15_clustering/README.md

 Once we've constructed the tree of clusters from the bottom-up, we can cut it off at a certain height to get the number of clusters we desire.
 The lower we cut the tree, the more clusters we get.

 ## How to determine closeness of two clusters
+### Action: Draw the different types of linkage on the board.

 Given two clusters A and B, we want to compute the dissimilarity between them, called *linkage*.
 There a couple of ways we can do this:

 - Complete: compare all pairwise dissimilarities between points in A and B and take the maximum of these dissimilaritys to be the linkage.